ChandraDvitiyah/RedditPilot/README.md

 - shadcn-ui
 - Tailwind CSS

+## Project architecture and API docs

+For a deep dive into the architecture, environment variables, endpoints, database schema, and local vs production behavior, see:

+- docs/context.md

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/16ecfa5b-2d0c-4935-9c65-478117b127cc) and click on Share -> Publish.